theFellandes/Maxitech-Interview/README.md

 - Wikipedia API: Wikipedia API is used to retrieve documents from Wikipedia.
 #TODO: Missing Requirements Explanation

+## Branch Structure
+- master: The main branch of the project.
+This branch is used for production releases.
+- feature: The feature branch of the project.
+This branch is used for developing new features.
+Subbranches of this branch are created for each feature.
+- hotfix: The hotfix branch of the project.
+This branch is used for fixing bugs in the production code.
+#TODO: Maybe add a release branch.
+#TODO: Add branch structure image.

 ## Project Structure
 #TODO: Missing project structure